GoogleCloudPlatform/click-to-deploy/k8s/spark-operator/README.md

 Apache Spark is a unified analytics engine for large-scale data processing.

-Spark Operator enables specifying and running Apache Spark applications idiomatically on Kubernetes.
+Spark Operator is a Kubernetes CRD operator for specifying and running Apache Spark applications idiomatically on Kubernetes.

 Learn more about the [Spark Operator](https://github.com/GoogleCloudPlatform/spark-on-k8s-operator) and [Spark](https://spark.apache.org/).